Brown, attorneys reach settlement in women’s sports fight

 “The Cohen agreement served an important purpose when it was signed 22 years ago, but Brown’s commitment to women athletes transcends the agreement,” Brown President Christina Paxson said in a statement.
 “We can provide excellent athletics opportunities for women and men, be a leader in upholding Title IX and have a competitive varsity program.
 And we will.”

-The legal battle became increasing tense last month when attorneys for the student-athletes released a series of internal Brown documents, including emails from Paxson and other top administrators that Public Justice and the ACLU said proved that Brown wanted to dismantle the 1998 agreement.
+The legal battle became increasingly tense last month when attorneys for the student-athletes released a series of internal Brown documents, including emails from Paxson and other top administrators, that Public Justice and the ACLU said proved that Brown wanted to dismantle the 1998 agreement.

 Brown fired back that Public Justice and the ACLU were just hyping “spurious conspiracy claims.”